cjkihl/shopify-storefront-api-typings/README.md

 ## Build your own typings

-If you want to customise the nameings or the API version you can build your own typings.
-You need to create a Private app with Storefront API enabled in order to create your own typings.
+If you want to customise the namings or the Storefront API version you can build your own typings.
+To do that, you need to create a Private app with Storefront API enabled.

 1. Clone this repository